Learn to shut down an aggressive coworker in minutes

 Pay attention to those last two lines, which reveal two different possible motivations of your passive-aggressive coworker:

-• They’re trying to manipulate you to get what they want, which shows malintent and that they know exactly what they’re doing.
+• They’re trying to manipulate you to get what they want.
+This can be intentional or unintentional.

 • Or they simply disdain confrontation, which shows they might have the good (though misguided) intention of simply getting along with everyone.
 As WebMD says, “Many people don't realize that they're being passive-aggressive.
 The behavior may feel ‘normal’ to them.
 Or they might think it's the best way to avoid hurting someone's feelings or to prevent something bad from happening, like losing their job.”

-In the latter case, their passive-aggressive behavior might be the result of a workplace that doesn’t feel psychologically safe.
+In the latter case, their passive-aggressive behavior might be the result of company culture or a workplace that doesn’t feel psychologically safe.
 Alternatively, it might be due to low employee engagement.
-In fact, Gallup, an analytics company that measures employee engagement, has a label for this type of person: “actively disengaged.”
+In fact, Gallup, an analytics company that measures employee engagement, has a label for this type of person: “actively disengaged2.”

 “Actively disengaged employees are more or less out to damage their company,” says Gallup.
 Yikes!